IanHilgart/Merge-File/README.md

 To do this, all column headers in the two files are read and a list is made that contains all headers with no duplications.
 This list of column headers is then written into a new file.

-Next, each row identifier is then written into a list with no duplications.
+Next, each row identifier is written into a list with no duplications.
 This is similar to the way your column list was created in the previous step.
-This list is written into a new file and combined with the column header file.
+The row identifier list is combined into the column header file.

 I work with research patient data, so my row identifiers are in the form of 'PatientID' and 'Timepoint.'